Loading...

 2. imap.example.com to mail.example.com

-• The second record allows you to use an alternative subdomain for email hosting and delivery.
+• The second record (b) allows you to use an alternative subdomain for email hosting and delivery.

-• The third record allows you to use the docs.example.com subdomain to ghs.google.com with G Suite, where you can use Google's document management system.
-This type of record requires additional configuration with Google.
+• The third record (c) allows you to use the docs.example.com subdomain to ghs.google.com with Google Workspace, where you can use Google's document management system.
+This type of record requires additional configuration and verification with Google.

-An MX Entry (Mail Exchanger) directs email to a particular mail server(s) that has a priority in which of them will be used if the other one fails to receive the email.
+MX Record Mail Exchanger (MX) directs email to a particular mail server(s) that has a priority, which of them will be used if the other one fails to receive the email. [email protected]

 The TXT Value is what the record 'points to,' but these records aren't used to direct any traffic.
 Instead, they're used to provide needed information to outside sources.

-An SRV (Service) record points one domain to another domain name using a specific destination port.
-SRV records allow specific services, such as VOIP or IM to be directed to a separate location.
+A Service (SRV) record points one domain to another domain name using a specific destination port.
+SRV records allow specific services, such as VOIP or IM, to be directed to a separate location.

 Under "Add DNS Record," you will need to enter the settings this way: